wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-playwright-tests/run-concurrent/RUN_CONCURRENT_TEST_SPEC.md

 workspace** template (`data/concurrent_run_workspace`): packages `alpha_runner` and
 `beta_runner`, each a long-running automation printing a unique start marker.

-The same-integration restart behavior is covered separately by the `run-conflict` suite (single-package project).
+Same-integration restart coverage is split between the two suites: this suite owns the multi-package branch — re-running an already-running integration and **declining** (No), proving the cancelled launch leaves every other running integration untouched (Scenario 4).
+The full restart flow (accept stops and restarts cleanly, decline keeps the run, exactly one instance after restart) is owned by the `run-conflict` suite on a single-package project.

 ## Harness Notes